bitmxittz/Full-Comiplation-Guide/README.md

 # Full-Comiplation-Guide

-Bitmxittz BMXT wallet full compilation guide for windows and linux
+Bitmxittz BMXT wallet full compilation guide for windows and linux.

-Bitmxittz is released under the terms of the MIT license
+Bitmxittz is released under the terms of the MIT license.

-See COPYING for more information https://bitmxittz.mit-license.org/ or see http://opensource.org/licenses/MIT
+See COPYING for more information https://bitmxittz.mit-license.org/ or see http://opensource.org/licenses/MIT.

 Wallet Compilation